Find Trade Colleges

 Jacksonville, AL

-You’ll join some of the best and brightest minds around you if you attend Jacksonville State University.
-The school came in at #5 on this year’s Best Allied Health Professions Bachelor’s Degree Trade Schools in Alabama list.
+Out of the 6 schools in Alabama that were part of this year’s ranking, Jacksonville State University landed the # 5 spot on the list.
 Located in the small suburb of Jacksonville, Jacksonville State University is a public college with a medium-sized student population.

 Allied Health majors at Jacksonville State University take out an average of $21,835 in student loans while working on their Bachelor's Degree.